DEV-TINO/.github/profile/README.md

 # Project Introduction

-We are a university student team working with developers.
-We hold regular weekly meetings to plan various topics and learn new technologies.
+We are a group of passionate students from TUK in Korea, deeply interested in development.
+Our small team is eager to expand and explore more challenging projects together!

+If you're interested in joining our team or learning more about our work, please don't hesitate to contact us!

+Happy coding!

 # Projects